Blind Plutus

 Yet it would be hasty to condemn the entire society now embedded within the economy.
 Monotheistic capitalism, and the secular economy it has produced, has indeed enriched us.
 Humanity, once afflicted by hunger and pain, now enjoys unprecedented prosperity through technology and the market; equality and fairness have advanced gradually, and national statistics attest to this steady progress.
 The death of God and the rise of capitalism, at the cost of every higher dimension, granted us immense calculability and ushered in tremendous material development in the real and practical world.
 Before we are human beings, we are living organisms; thus many of us, as a foundation, desire to eat as we wish, to sleep in peace, to avoid pain, to seek pleasure, and to prolong life.
 The value of capitalism, therefore, is undeniable.
 The world that lies at its endpoint will surely appear as a utopia for those who drown in entertainment, consume food, sex, and signs, and seek a comfortable lifetime.
 Yet now, in the midst of this very process, the existential functions of human life are being silently and steadily lost.
 A life no longer lived for meaning but for survival and its extension symbolizes both the achievement and the tragedy of the system.
 The more materially wealthy we become, the less spiritually fulfilled we feel; we work without reward, and at the end of abundance many still sense a profound emptiness.
 Their existence is the proof that the scales of society—unbalanced by the death of God and capitalism—have begun to warp.
 For we seek more than survival; we yearn for the true, the good, and the beautiful, and we aspire toward freedom, equality, and fraternity.
 We seek the meaning of life—higher values that transcend mere survival and exceed the realm of vital values.
 Thus the next stage of capitalism we propose is the attainment of complementarity through the inversion of the current principle of exchange.
 If the secular economy woven by commodities forms the earth of capitalism, then the new economy that accomplishes its inversion forms the ensemble that sketches the lost firmament.
 The physical and the metaphysical, utility and ethics, materiality and interiority, phenomenon and meaning, body and spirit—under the name of a new exchange, firmament and earth shall be bound once more into a single circulation, and the indivisible duality of humanity shall be reconciled.
 This is the new creation, the great transformation of capitalism.

 Before capitalism, the dominant economic principles—gift and redistribution—served, however imperfectly, both the realm of vital values and the realm of ideal values, the earth and the firmament.
-In the agrarian age, people shared the blessings of the harvest, and the primordial economic principle of gift, which sustained life, wove individuals into society.
+In the agrarian age, the primordial economic principle of gift wove individuals into society, and people shared the blessings of the harvest.
 The ripening of grain was not the possession of the individual but a blessing of the gods and the community, enjoyed by all.
 Gift first served vital values: when the future was uncertain, communities bore their fate together; those who had gave to those who had not, and a spirit of mutual aid nourished the collective.
 Yet its work did not end with survival.
 Gift also cultivated ideal values.
 Songs of joy announcing the harvest to the heavens, the dances performed at festivals, and the ornaments and murals offered to the gods were all acts that served the ideals of the community beyond mere subsistence.
 Priests and priestesses who embodied these ideal roles were likewise sustained by the blessings of gift.
 The economic principle supported food while simultaneously nurturing prayer; earth and firmament were bound together in a single circulation.
 As time passed and the earth was organized under the dominion of lords, feudalism adopted redistribution as its governing principle.
 The lord prospered through his subjects and used this surplus for war—for the flourishing of the territory, for order, and for defense against invasion.
 In its origin, redistribution was not exploitation but a contract of order and protection, a service to vital values.
 Moreover, redistribution sustained public architecture, churches, and monasteries.
 The church, as the center of ideal values, gave bread to the poor and to artists, and provided desks and dwellings to priests and scholars.
 The murals of cathedrals and the hymns of praise were spiritual fruits born of redistributed wealth, offerings to God and, at the same time, ethical pillars of society.
 Thus, in feudal society, the economic principle fed the poor, preserved order, and cultivated culture; earth and firmament once again formed a single cycle.
 But with modern capitalism, exchange serves only survival and its extension.
 A god crawling upon the earth, devouring the heavens—the secularization Plutus wields as his weapon is the downfall of the ideal values symbolized by religion, and thus he established the despotism of economic value, which most fully satisfies survival.
 Thus, the logic of the death of God and of capitalism—the modern logic of exchange—opened the age of monotheistic capitalism.
 It was no longer a mere institution but a law that swallowed the world; the death of God ceased to be symbolic and became the governing principle of the economy itself, before which all values were to kneel—or so it seemed.
 The principle was indeed perfected: no deficit, no distortion, no margin remained.
 As stated earlier, it had established a unified completeness as a system.
 Yet the death of God—the end of ideal values—has not yet been fulfilled.
 Even now, though their forms are being eroded, pure modes of ethical practice, art, literature, social movements, and religion still retain their contours and continue to breathe within capitalist society.
 There were those who, refusing to let this ember die, escaped the dominion of exchange and continued to protect ideal values.
-They were the ancient principles—gift and redistribution—which had once lost their dominant position.
+They were those that had once lost their dominant position—the ancient principles of gift and redistribution.
 The gods, fading from human consciousness, left behind a grace.
 Gift and redistribution, though steadily stripped of their authority by the death of God and by the commodity economy of monotheistic capitalism, nonetheless sheltered ideal values with whatever strength remained to them.
 And what sustained them was the unwavering will of those who believed in these values.
 Even as the logic of commodification sent waves of desire cascading across the world, even as the rhythm of money sought to rule all things, it was their belief—their heart—that bound the fading balance in the deep recesses of the world.

 Vital values advance by the inertia of desire.
 Gift, redistribution, and exchange—each of them organized the economy under this inescapable gravity.
 So long as we live, this is a universal law.
 Yet ideal values require the will of a subject.
 They breathe in this world only through those who believe in them; without a vessel, such values decay.
 Gift and redistribution entrusted everything to the subject: economic sovereignty rested with us.
 Their survival depended not on external institutions but on will itself.
 Exchange, however, objectifies sovereignty.
 Capitalism no longer requires the subject; its relativized equivalences and market-determined standards subordinate people to an external metric of value.
 In the present form of exchange there is no space for will, and thus ideal values had no refuge but in gift and redistribution.
 Therefore, the regeneration of ideal values means restoring economic sovereignty to the subject.
 What was taken by the awakening of Plutus—sovereignty, freedom—must be reclaimed.
 Secular economy, through commodification that bears within itself the death of God, collapses the continuity between objects and human beings, reducing their rich facets into a single economic plane.
 With this distance imposed—with death seeping into the subject—we become spectators, objective consumers, and in doing so we participate in the twilight of ideal values and the loss of sovereignty.
 Thus the alternative to the commodity—an object capable of bearing will—is the new principle of exchange that shelters and cultivates ideal values.
 We must now bring forth, upon the horizon of capitalism, an exchange animated by will, where the believing heart and the believing mind themselves become power.
 The economic principle contains a duality: a facet that projects desire and a facet that bears will; vital values that sustain human life and ideal values that elevate it; the secular economy woven by commodities and the new economy woven by their alternative.
 When this indivisible harmony is bound once again, capitalism will overcome modernity, and the prologue of the next epoch will begin.